Lake Charlotte (Texas)

 Lake Charlotte is an estuarine lake located three miles outside of Wallisville, Texas a town northeast of the Houston metroplex.
 The lake connects to the Trinity Rivers system by way of the Mac Bayou.
 The lake is 1 1/2 miles long by 1 1/2 miles wide and encircled by a cypress swamp.
 Lake Charlotte is an integral part of the marshland ecosystem in the area, providing a habitat to many marine and freshwater species.

 History

 Lake Charlotte has been a recreational area since the days of the Texas Revolution when sail boats were used along the Trinity River.
-Archaeological evidence discoverd on the lakes shore has also shown that native americans utilized the water body as a source for clams, oysters, and mussels The lake was named after Charlotte Barthe Labadie, the mother of Nicholas Descomps Labadie.
+Archaeological evidence discovered on the lakes shore has also shown that native americans utilized the water body as a source for clams, oysters, and mussels The lake was named after Charlotte Barthe Labadie, the mother of Nicholas Descomps Labadie.
 Nicholas Descomps Labadie served as a surgeon for Sam Houstons Army during the Battle of San Jacinto.
 Labadie owned a plantation along the shores of Lake Charlotte from 1833-1851 where he raised livestock and worked as physician.